Universe

 A member of the exploration branch of the federal armed forces.
 Scouts lead the way to unexplored worlds, gathering specimens and information, forging the path for future colonization.
 Scouts usually work in small teams when conducting an expedition and sometimes work alone.
 Although administered by the military, the scouts rarely participate in actual combat.

-Scout First Class: 1 Tran cash; Civ Level 6 expedition suit.
+2. Scout First Class: 1 T cash; Civ Level 6 expedition suit.

-Master Scout: 3 Trans cash; Civ Level 7 expedition suit.
+3. Masterscout: 3 T cash; Civ Level 7 expedition suit.

-Single Scout: 5 Trans cash; Civ Level 7 expedition suit, neuroscanner, and rover.
+4. Single Scout: 5 T cash; Civ Level 7 expedition suit, neuroscanner, and rover.

-Expedition Leader: 25 Trans cash; 750 Mils per year pension; Civ Level 7 expedition suit and crawler.
+5. Expedition Leader: 25 T cash; 750 M per year pension; Civ Level 7 expedition suit and crawler.

-Scout Commodore: 60 Trans cash; 2.5 Trans per year pension; Civ Level 7 expedition suit and used explorer pod.
+6. Scout Commodore: 60 T cash; 2.5 T per year pension; Civ Level 7 expedition suit and used explorer pod.

 SPACE PIRATE